Written by Master, Doctor Mai Vien Phuong - Department of Examination & Internal Medicine - Vinmec Central Park International General Hospital

-As with any surgery, a cesarean birth has complications and risks.
+As with any surgery, a cesarean section has complications and risks.
 Many new mothers experience constipation after giving birth.
-After surgery, hospital staff will likely encourage you to move as soon as possible.
-This helps prevent blood clot formation and constipation.
+After surgery, hospital staff will likely encourage you to move around as soon as possible.
+This helps prevent blood clots and constipation.

-Each year, about 30% of babies born in the United States are born by cesarean section.
+Each year, about 30% of babies born in the United States are delivered by cesarean section.

-Taking care of a newborn baby while recovering from surgery is not an easy task.
-Although most new mothers are able to return home in one to four days, recovery is often more difficult than after a vaginal delivery.
-New mothers who have had a cesarean section must take additional precautions such as watching out for possible infections or pain.
+Caring for a newborn while recovering from surgery is no easy task.
+Although most new mothers are able to go home after one to four days, recovery is often more difficult than after a vaginal birth.
+New mothers who have had a cesarean section must take extra precautions, such as watching for possible infections or pain.
 They should avoid carrying anything heavier than their baby.

-After birth, slow bowel movements are often due to fluctuating hormones, or because the diet is not enough liquid or fiber.
+After birth, your baby's bowel movements are often slow due to hormonal fluctuations, or a diet that doesn't include enough fluids or fiber.

-After a cesarean section, there are several other possible causes of constipation:
+After a cesarean section, there are a number of other causes of constipation:

-Try one of the natural solutions below to help you have an easy bowel movement without overstretching.
+Try one of these natural remedies to help you have a bowel movement without straining too much.

 3. Ways to Relieve Constipation

-Postpartum constipation shouldn't last more than three to four days, but it can be very uncomfortable.
-Many doctors will prescribe breastfeeding-safe stool softeners soon after birth to help relieve constipation.
+Constipation after giving birth shouldn’t last more than three to four days, but it can be very uncomfortable.
+Many doctors will prescribe a breastfeeding-safe stool softener immediately after giving birth to help relieve constipation.

 Here are some other things you can do to find relief: